Fungible and Asset Location

 Asset Location and Fungibility

 Asset Location looks at the tax efficiency of your asset allocation.
-We will stick with just stocks and bonds to keep things simple here.
+To keep things simple, we will stick with stocks and bonds.

-In your brokerage account, you are forced to pay ordinary income taxes on short-term capital gains and dividends.
+You must pay ordinary income taxes on short-term capital gains and dividends in your brokerage account.
 This is why you prefer equity index funds with low turnover (no short-term capital gains).
-Also, in your brokerage account, bonds pay dividends taxed as ordinary income.
+Also, bonds pay dividends taxed as ordinary income in your brokerage account.
 So, bonds should probably go into your tax-deferred account rather than your brokerage account.

 Your other two account types are tax-sheltered (pre-tax and tax-free).
-You can buy and sell and have all the short or long terms gains you want, and you won’t pay taxes now.
+You can buy and sell and have all the short- or long-term gains you want, and you won’t have to pay taxes now.

-Since money is fungible, asset location means you want your tax-efficient funds in your taxable brokerage account and tax-inefficient funds in your tax-sheltered accounts.
+Since money is fungible, asset location means you want tax-efficient funds in your taxable brokerage account and tax-inefficient funds in your tax-sheltered accounts.
 These are fundamental principles of asset location.
-If you need more help on the topic, visualize the 3-fund portfolio across your account types.
+If you need more help, visualize the 3-fund portfolio across your account types.

 So, in summary, you have different types of funds in accounts with different tax treatments.
 Because money is fungible, it’s all good!
 Just swap out stocks and bonds—or re-balance—in the tax-deferred accounts where you can buy and sell without triggering ordinary income or capital gains.